-For asphalt concrete, GHG emissions associated with RMAM are (1) GHG emissions from energy used during the raw materials acquisition and manufacturing processes, (2) GHG emissions from energy used to transport raw materials, and (3) non-energy GHG emissions resulting from manufacturing processes.2 Asphalt concrete is composed primarily of aggregate, which consists of hard, graduated fragments of sand, gravel, crushed stone, slag, rock dust, or powder and road-asphalt binder, a coproduct of petroleum refining (Exhibit 1-4).
+For asphalt concrete, GHG emissions associated with RMAM are: (1) GHG emissions from energy used during the raw materials acquisition and manufacturing processes, (2) GHG emissions from energy used to transport raw materials, and (3) non-energy GHG emissions resulting from manufacturing processes.
+Asphalt concrete is composed primarily of aggregate, which consists of hard, graduated fragments of sand, gravel, crushed stone, slag, rock dust, or powder and road-asphalt binder, a coproduct of petroleum refining (Exhibit 1-4).
 The process that energy GHG emissions result from is the manufacture of these main raw materials, plus the HMA production process.
 The production process involves sorting and drying the aggregate, heating the asphalt binder, and heating and applying the mixture.
 Aggregate material can be produced from numerous sources, including natural rock, reclaimed asphalt pavement (RAP), reclaimed concrete pavement (RCP), glass, fly ash, bottom ash, steel slag, recycled asphalt shingles, and crumb rubber.
 The transportation GHG emissions are generated from transportation associated with raw materials during manufacture and transportation to the roadway construction site.
-EPA assumes that non-energy process GHG emissions, and the majority of the asphalt concrete is aggregate, which has no non-energy emissions associated with its production.
+EPA assumed that non-energy process GHG emissions from making asphalt concrete were negligible because no data were available about non-energy emissions, and the majority of the asphalt concrete is aggregate, which has no non-energy emissions associated with its production.